Latency (audio): Live performance audio

 Latency in live performance occurs naturally from the speed of sound.
 It takes sound about 3 milliseconds to travel 1 meter.
-Small amounts of latency occur between performers depending on how they are spaced from each other and from stage monitors if these are used.
+Small amounts of latency occur between performers, depending on how they are spaced from each other and from stage monitors if these are used.
 This creates a practical limit to how far apart the artists in a group can be from one another.
-Stage monitoring extends that limit, as sound travels close to the speed of light through the cables that connect stage monitors.
+Stage monitoring extends that limit, as sound in the form of an electrical signal travels close to the speed of light through the cables that connect stage monitors.

-Performers, particularly in large spaces, will also hear reverberation, or echo of their music, as the sound that projects from stage bounces off of walls and structures, and returns with latency and distortion.
+Performers, particularly in large spaces, will also hear reverberation, or echo of their music, as the sound that projects from the stage, bounces off of walls and structures, and returns with latency and distortion.
 A primary purpose of stage monitoring is to provide artists with more primary sound so that they are not confused by the latency of these reverberations.

 Live signal processing

 While analog audio equipment has no appreciable latency, digital audio equipment has latency associated with two general processes: conversion from one format to another, and digital signal processing (DSP) tasks such as equalization, compression and routing.

 Digital conversion processes include analog-to-digital converters (ADC), digital-to-analog converters (DAC), and various changes from one digital format to another, such as AES3 which carries low-voltage electrical signals to ADAT, an optical transport.
 Any such process takes a small amount of time to accomplish; typical latencies are in the range of 0.2 to 1.5 milliseconds, depending on sampling rate, software design and hardware architecture.

-Different audio signal processing operations such as finite impulse response (FIR) and infinite impulse response (IIR) filters take different mathematical approaches to the same end and can have different latencies.
+Different audio signal processing operations, such as finite impulse response (FIR) and infinite impulse response (IIR) filters, take different mathematical approaches to the same end and can have different latencies.
 In addition, input and output sample buffering add delay.
-Typical latencies range from 0.5 to ten milliseconds with some designs having as much as 30 milliseconds of delay.
+Typical latencies range from 0.5 to 10 milliseconds, with some designs having as much as 30 milliseconds of delay.

 Latency in digital audio equipment is most noticeable when a singer's voice is transmitted through their microphone, through digital audio mixing, processing and routing paths, then sent to their own ears via in-ear monitors or headphones.
 In this case, the singer's vocal sound is conducted to their own ear through the bones of the head, then through the digital pathway to their ears some milliseconds later.
 In one study, listeners found latency greater than 15 ms to be noticeable.
-Latency for other musical activities such as playing guitar does not have the same critical concern.
+Latency for other musical activities, such as playing guitar, does not have the same critical concern.
 Ten milliseconds of latency isn't as noticeable to a listener who is not hearing his or her own voice.